gyzod/ocpp2mqtt/README.md

 ```
 {
-    "op": "the operation from the central_system to the charge_point",
+    "action": "the operation from the central_system to the charge_point",
-    "message" : "the standard operation payload according to OCPP"
+    "args" : "the standard operation payload according to OCPP"
 }
 ```